Find Matches to siRNA in Genomic Features with SeedMatchR

 Prepare DESEQ2 Results

-assumes that you will be performing your
+you will be performing your analysis on DESEQ2

 The test data that is provided with SeedMatchR